-Limited Profit Housing Companies

-- Limited Dividend Housing Companies - Trust Companies organized under a law of New York, all of the stock of which is owned by not less than 20 savings banks organized under a law of New York - Urban Development Corporation and its subsidiaries - Domestic corporations exclusively engaged in the operation of one or more vessels in foreign commerce - Domestic International Sales Corporations (DISCs), to the extent a DISC is required to have its income imputed to its shareholders - Passive Trusts - Certain corporations organized other than for profit and those corporations that are generally exempt from Federal tax by the IRC - Corporations exempt pursuant to Federal Public Law 86-272 wherein a foreign corporation has limited its activities in New York to the mere solicitation of orders for tangible property by its employees or representatives - Real Estate Mortgage Investment Conduits (REMICs) - Industrial Development Agencies - Housing Development Fund Companies - Corporations exempt from tax under IRC Sections 501(c)(2) and (25) - Certain cooperative heating and cooling service companies that are organized without capital stock and that are exempt from tax pursuant to IRC Section 501(c)(12).
-Such corporations pay an annual fee of \$10 to the Commissioner of Taxation and Finance in lieu of all corporation franchise taxes. - Federal and State credit unions chartered under 12 U.S. Code Section 1768, I.R.C.
-Section 501(c)(14)(A), or New York State Banking Law Section 479.
+- Limited Profit Housing Companies - Limited Dividend Housing Companies - Trust Companies organized under a law of New York, all of the stock of which is owned by not less than 20 savings banks organized under a law of New York - Urban Development Corporation and its subsidiaries - Certain domestic corporations exclusively engaged in the operation of one or more vessels in foreign commerce - Certain Domestic International Sales Corporations (DISCs) - Passive Trusts - Certain corporations organized other than for profit and those corporations that are generally exempt from Federal tax by the IRC - Corporations exempt pursuant to Federal Public Law 86-272 wherein a foreign corporation has limited its activities in New York to the mere solicitation of orders for tangible property by its employees or representatives - Real Estate Mortgage Investment Conduits (REMICs) - Industrial Development Agencies - Housing Development Fund Companies - Corporations exempt from tax under IRC Sections 501(c)(2) and (25) - Certain cooperative heating and cooling service companies that are organized without capital stock and that are exempt from tax pursuant to IRC Section 501(c)(12) - Federal and State credit unions chartered under 12 U.S. Code Section 1768, I.R.C.
+Section 501(c)(14)(A), or New York State Banking Law Section 479 - All farmers', fruit growers; and other like agricultural corporations organized and operated on a cooperative basis for the purposes expressed in the co-operative corporations law, whether or not such corporations have capital stock